njnguyen/NLP-Capstone/README.md

 **NOTE**: We use the term Language-Adaptive Pre-Training (LAPT) in the associated publication and readme.
 However, in configuration file names this is referred to as CPT (Continued Pre-Training).

 ### Fine-tuning and Evaluation
+You must first obtain the WikiAnn benchmark to conduct the NER F1 score evaluation.
+Please request access to this benchmark from the author and download the .bio file for the language for which you are training the model.

+Place all the .bio files into a directory.
+Create directory `data/ner-mono`.
+Assume you place all the .bio files into a directory called `temp`, the usage is:

+`python ~/tools/preprocess_wikiann_data.py --input_folder ~/temp --output_folder ~/data/ner-mono --dataset_name language_code`

+Then, you can do fine-tuning and evaluating.
 Similarly, the usage for fine-tuning and evaluating a model on a downstream task is:

 `./scripts/eval_finetune.sh path_to_conda_folder environment_name cuda_devices config_name`

-The choice of downstream task and hyperparameters is specified in the configuration file.
+The choice of downstream tasks and hyperparameters is specified in the configuration file.
 Please see the `configs` folder for examples.